How AI Is Forging A New Corporate Learning Future

-Recent global events have accelerated the adoption of corporate online learning strategies, leapfrogging years of digital evolution.
+Recent global events have accelerated the adoption of corporate online learning strategies, amplifying already existing learning and development technology trends, and leapfrogging years of digital evolution.
 For some companies the transition to digital learning and development has been smooth, others have found themselves squeezing their L&D initiatives into tools not fit for purpose.

 Regardless of where organisations sit on this scale, the first half of 2020 has made it clear that online learning technologies, especially AI and automation, will be fundamental to successful L&D post-Covid.